createModule API

 Let's take it step by step by addressing the meta programming:

 Under the hood, when actions are created, certain builtins are overwritten.
-In particular, the default Function.prototype.toString
+In particular, the default Function.prototype.toString is overwritten for actions to always return its type.
+Essentially, actions.fetch.type is the same as actions.fetch.toString().
+The latter is added for the convenience of using our actions as both keys and functions.

 Theoretical example: